bmcdorman/CBCJVM/README.markdown

         sh BuildEverything.sh
         ... and reinstall on cbc

-Documentation (generated upon build) is located at CBCJVM/cbc/CBCJVM/docs/api
+Documentation (generated upon build) is located at `CBCJVM/cbc/CBCJVM/docs/api` see the [wiki](http://wiki.github.com/catron/CBCJVM/) for more information

-When compiling or running custom code, be sure to set CBCJVM/cbc/CBCJVM/bin as your classpath!
+When compiling or running custom code, be sure to set `CBCJVM/cbc/CBCJVM/bin` as your classpath!

 ### This file is part of CBCJVM. ###
 CBCJVM is free software: you can redistribute it and/or modify